romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 });
 {% endhighlight %}

-Now, we have to update our `login-form` component.
-We need to inject ember-simple-auth's session and update our authenticate action.
+Now, you have to update our `login-form` component.
+You need to inject ember-simple-auth's session and update the authenticate action.

 > The **session** service is the main interface to the library.
 It defines the authenticate, invalidate and authorize methods as well as the session events as shown above.